brettneese/hbk-logger-js/readme.md

 All options are optional.
 If `options` is a string, we assume it's a module path.

 The last three (awsApigRequestId, awsLambdaRequestId) are mostly included for the sake of consistency.
-As a practical matter, they should not be used that way and should be set either by their respective CLS namespace (see below).
+As a practical matter, they should not be used that way and should be set by their respective CLS namespace (see below).

 ## Features